markshannon/pep622-critique/README.md

         ...
 ```

+### Undefined semantics

+PEP 622 states:

+> User code including a match statement should not rely on the bindings being made for a failed match,
+> but also shouldn't assume that variables are unchanged by a failed match.
+This part of the behavior
+> is left intentionally unspecified so different implementations can add optimizations, and to prevent
+> introducing semantic restrictions that could limit the extensibility of this feature.

+This is a backward step for Python.
+Python has strict evaluation order.
+For example, care is taken to ensure that keys are evaluated  before values in `dict` literals.
+It would be a shame to throw that away.

 ### Cannot use (undotted) symbolic constants

 Using the match statement as a switch statement, as several people on the python-dev mailing list have done,